Football is now a huge online market, with every professional club, and many amateur ones, now having their own websites.

 But building websites to the correct standard is only part of the challenge and user testing is the key to making websites accessible for people with disabilities.

-This can either involve football clubs carrying out their own user testing with small groups of people with varying disabilities, or they can use the Recite Me website accessibility checker for free.
+This can either involve football clubs carrying out their own user testing with small groups of people with varying disabilities, or they can use organizations like AbilityNet to do it for them.

-Either way, the results from user testing websites offer great insights which clubs can learn from in order to develop their websites to make them as accessible to as many people as possible.
+Either way, the results from user testing websites offer great insights that clubs can learn from in order to develop their websites to make them as accessible to as many people as possible.

 Scottish football team St Johnstone has become the first professional club in the UK to add Recite Me to its website to help it meet the needs of its supporters who have disabilities.